gigaj0ule/system42/_framework/bootloader/README.md

     sudo lsusb

-You should see something from 0x1337:0xC0DE.
+You should see something in lsusb from 0x1337:0xC0DE.

-For STM32F405/7 family cpus, use...
+For 32F405/7 family cpus, use...

     make MCU_FAMILY=f40x upload

 The LED should be blinking funny, this is intentional and means the bootloader was successfully entered.

-If you mess up, set the boot1 pin to its active state with the jumper and this will force the STM32 back into DFUse mode.
+If you mess up, set the PB2 pin to its active state with the jumper and this will force the MCU back into
+DFUse mode.